Mobile-Development-Project-G6/QuickBite/README.md

 **Technologies used in the project**

-Programming lauguage: Typescript and JavaScripts
+Programming languages: Typescript and JavaScript

 Database:MongoDb